Perverse filtration for generalized Kummer varieties of fibered surfaces: Introduction

 \subsection{Acknowledgements}

 I am grateful to Michel Brion for help on non-compact 2D algebraic groups, and for pointing out references.
-I also thank Lie Fu and Shizhang Li for helpful discussions.
+I thank Lie Fu and Shizhang Li for helpful discussions.
+I also thank the anonymous referees' careful work and helpful suggestions.
 I am partially supported by the Fundamental Research Funds for the Central Universities.